Ultimate Rhinoplasty & Nose Job Guide: Dr. Caridi’s Expert Case Study

 Proper preparation can significantly impact your surgical results.
 Experts recommend several key steps before undergoing rhinoplasty or any facial surgery:

-• Medical Review: Stop taking blood-thinning supplements like Vitamin E, Aspirin, and Fish Oil two weeks prior to the date.
+• Medication Review: Stop taking blood-thinning supplements like Vitamin E, Aspirin, Ibuprofen, and Fish Oil two weeks prior to surgery.

 Understanding Surgical Risks